harcomaase/happy-mrs-chicken/Readme.md

 (german name: "Das Huhn hat zu tun")

-This is going to be an implementation of the game "Happy Mrs. Chicken" from the childen television series "Peppa Pig"
+This is going to be an implementation of the game "Happy Mrs. Chicken" from the children television series "Peppa Pig"

 One of the game goals is to teach younglings what it means to be a programmer :)